jarviscanada/jarvis_data_eng_RuijieLi/sql/readme.md

 ORDER BY
   memid
 ```
-###### For each letter of the alphabet, display the number of members whose name starts with it, except if the number is 0
+###### Question 29: For each letter of the alphabet, display the number of members whose name starts with it, except if the number is 0
 ```SQL
 SELECT
   SUBSTRING(surname, 1, 1) AS letter,